London Wine Tastings

 Californian & Oregon wines at value – Double Canyon vineyard

 American wines that are top quality and affordable are proving more and more difficult now.
 Double Canyon with patches on land in some of the best American wine growing areas are bucking the trend away from exchange rates vs the pound.

 Romania’s most famous emerging brand with their 90 point rated wines and new vintages – Dagon Clan

-An ancient vineyard that was re-planted and became critically acclaimed Burgundy winemaker, Mark Haisma’s new project.
-Three vintages in, their wines are gained more and more accreditation as Romania’s new shining star.
-Come and try their progression into expression of their vineyard and style of winemaking.
+An ancient vineyard that was re-planted and became the new project of critically acclaimed Burgundy winemaker, Mark Haisma.
+Three vintages in, their wines are gaining more and more press as Romania’s leading producer.

 2 winemakers will be in attendance: